13 Different Types of Hawks in Montana

 11. Northern Goshawk

-The Northern Goshawk is a species of hawk found in North America, most commonly in Montana.
+The northern goshawk is a species of hawk found in North America, most commonly in Montana.
 It is known for its powerful appearance, with its broad wings, short tail, and fierce yellow eyes.
-The Northern Goshawk is also a large bird of prey, measuring up to 24 inches long and weighing over 2 pounds.
-Its preferred habitat is dense forests where it can easily hunt birds and small mammals.
+The northern goshawk is also a large bird of prey, measuring up to 24 inches long and weighing over 2 pounds.
+Its preferred habitat is dense forests, where it can easily hunt birds and small mammals.

 Regarding behavior, the Northern Goshawk is a solitary creature that prefers to hunt alone.
 It has also been known to be highly territorial and will protect its territory from any intruders.
-During mating season, pairs will often build a nest together and share the responsibilities of raising their young.
+During mating season, pairs often build a nest together and share the responsibilities of raising their young.
 Overall, the Northern Goshawk is an impressive species of hawk and can be found in Montana if you know where to look!

 12. Broad-Winged Hawk